PiScore/PiScore/README.md

 # PiScore

-PiScore - a system for playing back video scores and keeping in sync across multiple devices.
+PiScore - a system for playing back scrolling musical scores and keeping in sync across multiple devices.
 Copyright (C) 2016  David Stephen Grant

 Please note: The prototype version of PiScore written in Processing has been relocated to https://github.com/PiScore/PiScore-Processing